amrvac/amrvac/doc/par.md

 The initial, boundary, and output state can access the public indices `wAplus_`, `wAminus_`, `wkplus_`, and `wkminus_`.
-The `plus` variables propagate against the magnetic field.
+The `plus` variables propagate against the magnetic field and the `minus` variables along it.
+`mhd_uawsom_reflection_mode='one_dimensional_gradient'` preserves the original one-dimensional gradient source and is the only path controlled by `mhd_uawsom_sigma`.
+`cartesian_gradient_vorticity` computes the Alfvén directional speed gradient and field-aligned velocity vorticity from the total field; its limiter is `min(R_imb,A,max(Gamma_plus,Gamma_minus))` and is independent of sigma.
+Kink reflection uses only the directional kink-speed gradient, with an analogous sigma-independent limiter.
+Both multidimensional paths apply the 4:1 imbalance factor, a damping-rate upper bound, and a donor positivity cap.
 Initial primitive states must set all four wave energies before calling the normal MHD/EOS conserved conversion.

 The first implementation supports uniform Cartesian 1D/2D/3D total-energy MHD with the fixed-ionization EOS, including B0 splitting.
 It rejects semirelativistic MHD, equilibrium density/pressure splitting, FLD, no-energy, internal-energy, and hydrodynamic-energy formulations at startup.
+It does not implement cylindrical, polar, or spherical coordinates, nonuniform grids, `source_geom`/`source_geom_split`, or `angmomfix` combinations.

 ### Magnetic field divergence fixes {#par_divbfix}